apkiys/SET09803-DevOps-Global-Online/labs/lab01/README.md

 FROM openjdk:latest
 COPY ./target/classes/com /tmp/com
 WORKDIR /tmp
-ENTRYPOINT ["java", "com.napier.sem.App"]
+ENTRYPOINT ["java", "com.napier.devops.App"]
 ```

 We are using three new directives here:

 1. `COPY` will copy a file or folder from the source on the local machine to the destination in the Docker image.
 Here we are copying the folder `com` from `target/classes` in the project to the folder `/tmp/com`.
 The source is where IntelliJ has been building our classes.
 The destination is the `/tmp` folder in the image.
 2. `WORKDIR` states where we want Docker to execute programs from in the container - the *working directory*.
 This is `/tmp` - the same location we copied our classes to.
 3. `ENTRYPOINT` tells Docker what to execute when the container is created.
-That is, run `java` with the class `com.napier.sem.App`.
+That is, run `java` with the class `com.napier.devops.App`.

 OK, moment of truth.
 On the side of the Dockerfile code you will see two green play buttons that look like run symbols.
 This is the easiest way to test our Dockerfile.